Synonym(s)

 DefinitionThis section has been translated automatically.

-Galangae rhizoma, also called galangal rootstock, is a drug produced from the crushed rootstock of the plant.
-In accordance with the guidelines of Commission E, the drug is used, among other things, to treat dyspeptic complaints, slight loss of appetite, and mild biliary colic.
+Galangae rhizoma, also known as galangal rhizome, is a drug made from the crushed rhizome of galangal.
+According to the specifications of Commission E, the drug is used to treat dyspeptic complaints, mild loss of appetite and mild biliary colic, among other things.

 IngredientsThis section has been translated automatically.